Bridge Kit

-This quickstart guide helps you write a script that transfers USDC from Base to Ethereum.
+This quickstart helps you write a script that transfers USDC from Base to Ethereum.

 Before you begin, ensure that you've:

-The sections in this step demonstrate how to prepare your project and environment.
+This step shows you how to prepare your project and environment.

 Create a new directory and install Bridge Kit and its dependencies: